Main Content Start

 - Mail the document to NWACC, Student Records, One College Dr., Bentonville, AR 72712

-TB is not endemic in the countries listed below and students from these countries are not included:
+TB is not endemic in the countries listed below and students born in these countries are NOT required to submit TB test results.

-European Region: Belgium, Denmark, Finland, France, Germany, Greece, Iceland, Ireland, Italy, Liechtenstein, Luxembourg, Malta, Monaco, Netherlands, Norway, San Marino, Sweden, Switzerland, and United Kingdom
+- European Region: Belgium, Denmark, Finland, France, Germany, Greece, Iceland, Ireland, Italy, Liechtenstein, Luxembourg, Malta, Monaco, Netherlands, Norway, San Marino, Sweden, Switzerland, and the United Kingdom